nhorman/gitforge/README.md

 `git forge`
 should then be available

-Note there is also a man page that can be installed
+Note there is also a man page suite that can be installed

+## TODO
+If anyone wants to help out, I'd love some aid in:
+* Writing forge drivers (see code in the forge/* dirs)
+* Writing tests
+* Implementing useful forge commands
+* Packaging for various distributions